 If your goal is to burn calories, Cindy is effective, says Matthews.
 “What’s more, other research shows that high-rep ‘circuit training,’ like Cindy, can help people who are new to weightlifting gain muscle and strength.”

-One study, which included seven men and two women trained in CrossFit for at least three months, had the participants do Cindy and then measured their metabolic and cardiovascular responses.
+One study published in 2018, which included seven men and two women trained in CrossFit for at least three months, had the participants do Cindy and then measured their metabolic and cardiovascular responses.
 Overall, Cindy provided a high-calorie expenditure within a relatively short amount of time.
 Researchers found that the participants burned about 260 calories and maintained an average heart rate of 170 beats per minute.
 Says Matthews, “That may sound like a lot, but it’s par for the course for any kind of vigorous cardio (such as running, cycling, and so forth).”
 So if you prefer to burn your calories without getting on a treadmill, Cindy could be a good option for you.
 But if your goal is to add muscle, you may want to try something else.
 “Cindy, and other kinds of high-rep circuit training force you to use relatively light weights, which aren’t as effective for gaining muscle and strength as heavier training,” he says.
 “For example, a workout that involves squatting, bench pressing, and deadlifting for three sets of 4-6 reps is going to help you gain much more strength and muscle than doing Cindy.”

 “Cindy is also a good benchmark for measuring your cardiovascular fitness and muscular endurance, but it’s not a good test of your full-body muscular strength,” Matthews adds.

 How to Modify Your Cindy Workout

 Because the workout exercises are straightforward, both beginners and advanced athletes can do Cindy, and it can be modified to be easier or harder depending on your needs.